 In all my years, I’ve never taken US-27.
 It drives you right up the middle of the state from great little town to great little town and all the way to the beginnings of the panhandle.

-Luckily, the age of foldable maps and tom-toms are gone.
-They’ve been replaced with the dummy-proof apps like google maps and Waze.
+Luckily, the age of foldable maps and tom-toms is gone.
+Instead, they’ve been replaced with dummy-proof apps like Google Maps and Waze.

-The original plan was just to hit up John’s, but then we came across Mike’s (about 10 miles from each other), and after that, I figured, we might as well visit Dino’s too.
+The original plan was just to hit up John’s, but then we came across Mike’s (10 miles down the way), and after that, I figured we might as well visit Dino’s, too.

 So is the tale of my visit to 3 Central Florida Drive-In restaurants.

-Any of you restaurant chain building obsessed folks reading this?
+Are any of you restaurant chain-building-obsessed folks reading this?
 Please let me know if it looks familiar to you.